acorn-io/runtime/docs/docs/100-Reference/03-Acornfile.md

    "/run/secret/password": "secret://sample-user/password"
   }

-  // Mount a volume, secrets, or ephemeral storage a directory or secrets.
+  // Mount a volume, secrets, ephemeral storage or a directory.
   // Secrets are referenced by the value "secret://secret-name".
 The secret data will become files
   // named the same as the keys.
-  // Volumes are reference by "volume://name?class=className&size=10" where size is in gigabytes.
+  // Volumes are referenced by "volume://name?class=className&size=10" where size is in gigabytes.
   dirs: {
    // Mount volume named "my-data"
    "/var/lib/data": "my-data"